weavenet/sqser/README.md

 ## Attribution

-Thanks to @bradly and @vsomayagi for providing original inspiration.
+Thanks to @bradly and @vsomayaji for providing original inspiration.

 ## Contributing